π£ ANNOUNCEMENTS

 MATH: We had our final review on time, and took our chapter and cumulative tests.
 Next week, scholars will be having an end-of-the-year Singapore test of all the skills we learned in first grade.

 π HISTORY: This week, we closed our West Exploration Unit.
-They took home the lap books that they have been working on the past weeks.
+Scholars took home the lap books that they have been working on the past weeks.
 Have them teach you what they have learned.
-We will start on our study on our last unit of the year - The Culture of Mexico!
+We started on our study on our last unit of the year - The Culture of Mexico!

 The scholars are also starting to bring home some of their class books and notebooks.
 Please have them empty out their backpacks - ready to fill with other things to come home.